CorentynDevPro/StarForge/docs/PRD.md

 | Stakeholders      | **Project Maintainers, small test community**                                                                                         |

 > Note: "TBD" stands for "To Be Determined" — role/person not yet assigned.
+> For a comprehensive glossary of abbreviations and technical terms used across this PRD, see: [docs/GLOSSARY.md](./GLOSSARY.md).

 ---